-We also encourage you to take the time to view the previous webinars in this series, linked below:
+We encourage you to view the previous webinars in this series, linked below

 People Power and Democracy in Sudan with Anthony A. Haggar from the Haggar Group, Sudanese civil society activist Asma Ismail Ahmed, Sudanese-American journalist and human rights activist Jalelah Sophia Ahmed, and progressive leader US Representative Pramila Jayapal.
 Hosted by Executive Director of Nonviolence International Michael Beer.

 |Watch a discussion about the country's nonviolent revolution and the current situation facing the Sudanese people and their government.
 Sudanese professionals, civil society activists, and journalists will share their hopes and plans for Sudan's future and articulate ways in which the international community, and specifically the USA, can help.|

 Co-Resistance and Solidarity with Palestinians with Elias D'eis and Said Durzi Zarar of the Holy Land Trust as well as Scout Bratt and Clare Jordan of the Center for Jewish Nonviolence.
 Hosted by new NVI board member Mohammed Abu-Nimer.